 Why the Test is Performed

-Your doctor may order this test if you have signs of certain diseases (such as hepatitis and cirrhosis) that can trigger the body to form antibodies against smooth muscle.
+You may need this test if you have signs of certain diseases, such as hepatitis and cirrhosis.
+These conditions can trigger the body to form antibodies against smooth muscle.

 Normally, there are no antibodies present.